 National Collateral Management Services Limited (NCML) is India’s leading organization providing a bouquet of commodity based services under a single umbrella.
-NCML offers modern, scientific and IT enabled storage and preservation services for the entire range of agri commodities for the growers across India.
+NCML offers modern, scientific and IT enabled storage and preservation services for the entire range of Agri commodities for growers across India.
 As agro products are seasonal in nature and need to be stored for longer durations, adoption of scientific storage practices are essential for minimizing the storage losses.
-NCML believes that its expertise and association with large number of CMPs across the country would not only help in improving the storage efficiencies but also minimize the costs associated with storage of raw materials.
+NCML believes that its expertise and association with a large number of CMPs across the country would not only help in improving the storage efficiencies but also minimize the costs associated with storage of raw materials.

 NCML Purnea is located in northeastern Bihar, India.
 The stretch from Purnia, north of the Ganga and on either side of the Kosi – emerged as a corn belt where many farmers, big and small, harvested 50 quintals or more per acre.
 That was comparable to the 180-200 bushel yields in the US Midwest heartland of Illinois, Iowa and Indiana.
 Hence the Purnea plant is capable to procure the fresh grain immediately after harvest and to handle it in large quantities.
 The plant is completely equipped with state of the art storage technology with a capacity to store a total of 42,000 metric tons of maize in 12 flat bottom silos of 3500 metric tons each.